Girls Just Wanna Have Fun Farewell Tour

 The Girls Just Wanna Have Fun Farewell Tour was the sixteenth concert tour by American musician Cyndi Lauper.
-The tour is named after her 1983 debut single "Girls Just Want to Have Fun" and has been described as her final major tour.
-The tour began on October 18, 2024 at the Bell Centre in Montreal, Canada and concluded on August 30, 2025 at the Hollywood Bowl in Los Angeles, United States, after 69 shows in four continents.
+The tour was named after her 1983 debut single "Girls Just Want to Have Fun" and has been described as her final major tour.
+The tour began on October 18, 2024 at the Bell Centre in Montreal, Canada and initially concluded on August 30, 2025 at the Hollywood Bowl in Los Angeles, United States, after 69 shows in four continents.
+However, the concert which was held at the Atlantis Paradise Island in Paradise Island, Bahamas on June 20, 2026 was considered to be a part of the tour as well.

 Background

 In June 2024 Lauper announced the farewell tour, clarifying that she is not retiring and will be open to occasional performances, stating that she wanted to do an arena tour while she's "strong now, but [she doesn't] know what [she is] going to be like in four years." and that she really wants to celebrate with people and make it fun.
 It is her first world tour since the Detour Tour (2016) and her first all-arena tour since the True Colors World Tour (1986).

-The tour coincides with her documentary Let The Canary Sing which premiered at Tribeca Festival in 2023.
+The tour coincides with her documentary Let the Canary Sing which premiered at Tribeca Festival in 2023.
 Legacy Records, the catalog division of Sony Music Entertainment, released a compilation album of the same name which is a "career-spanning collection" of Lauper's career.